Nero7991/ghost-specialized-ps-userspace/README.md

 ### LKP Project work metrics code

 - `python/`
-  - The collect_metrics.py program prints the number of sys_read and sys_write calls per second made by the mysql application
+  - The collect_metrics.py program writes to schedulers/cfs/metrics.csv for all the mentioned system calls in schedulers/cfs/specFile.spec for the pids in pids.details